daviebadger/books/restructuredtext/restructuredtext.rst

 Figure Directive
 """"""""""""""""

-Add an image with a caption:
+Add an image with a caption, though it is optional:

 .. code:: rst